~ FREE & LIVE-STREAMED ~

 If you have any suggestions or questions about this webinar, or if you would like to organize a webinar using IAHR's platform, or if you would like to support future IAHR webinars, please contact our Technical Division Programme Officer Ms. Jenny Lu.

-A link to request your certificate of participation will be clickable on the LIVE page during the webinar, and will become unclickable after the event.
+A link to request your certificate of participation will be clickable on the LIVE page during the webinar (you will be asked to log in with your IAHR Membership or Free User account), and will become unclickable after the event.
 Post-event requests will not be processed.
+Join IAHR today or simply create a free account to request and download your certificate online.